Hudson Waterfront: History

 By the 1970s most traditional industries in the region had been abandoned and the waterfront has been being redeveloped for recreational, residential, and commercial use.
 After the closing of Palisades Amusement Park in 1971, large residential highrises were built to replace it.
 Other highrise towers were constructed throughout the area which is still characterized by one and two family homes and low-rise apartment buildings.
 Liberty State Park opened to coincide with the United States Bicentennial in 1776.
-Gentrification of Hoboken and Downtown Jersey City's 19th century districts began.
+Gentrification of Hoboken and Downtown Jersey City's 19th-century districts began.
 NY Waterway restored ferry service across the Hudson in 1986.

 Begun in the 1980s.
 Since the 1990s the Hudson Waterfront has experienced intensive development, consisting largely of high-density residential buildings, office towers, and retail centers.
 Some of this development is on brownfields that were once factories, warehouses, docks, and rail yards, particularly in areas along public transportation corridors.

 It has been called the Gold Coast, a relatively new term coined by real estate agents, brokers, and developers in the 1980s, who realized the investment potential of the area.
-The name is infrequently used outside the context of real-estate sales and marketing.
+The name is infrequently used outside the context of real estate sales and marketing.
 Other residential development is being constructed as single-family housing, multi-family apartments, and condominiums.
 Access to the Hudson–Bergen Light Rail has spurred much development.
 The yet unbuilt Northern Branch is planned for a route on the west side of the Palisades.
 The Hudson River Waterfront Walkway has been constructed to provide contiguous public access to the water's edge with an 18.5 mi pedestrian promenade.
-Development pressure hs ld to attempts to preserve the lower Palisades as a natural resource.
+Development pressure has led to attempts to preserve the lower Palisades as a natural resource.